scheb/yahoo-finance-api/README.md

 Since YQL APIs have been discontinued in November 2017, this client is using non-official API endpoints for quotes, search and historical data.

+> [!WARNING]
-⚠️ **WARNING:** These non-official APIs cannot be assumed stable and might break any time.
-Also, you might violate Yahoo's terms of service.
+> These non-official APIs cannot be assumed stable and might break any time.
+Also, you might violate Yahoo's terms of
+> service.
 So use them at your own risk.

 ## Installation